BALTIMORE COUNTY

 7. THE SANDBOWER HOUSE

 505 Patleigh Road, Catonsville 21228.
 This 1970 mid-century modern home was designed by Marks and Cooke, now doing business as Marks Thomas Architects, and is one of a very few such homes in Catonsville.
 The house sits on a dramatic wooded lot abutting the Patapsco State Park.
 Patrick Miller is only the second owner.
 Architiculated by hand laid stone, the home has mortar free slope features.
 The house retains the original kitchen, unique doors, original built ins and deco sconces in the master bedroom, and laundry chutes hidden by artwork mounted on hinges to allow access to the chutes.
 The second floor balcony has windows where one would not expect lending to the feeling of being in the woods.
 The original tiled bathroom features Douglas-fir slat ceilings.
-Mrs. Sandbower maintained a potter’s studio in what now is the bike room.
+A potter’s studio was maintained in what now is the bike room.
 The antique walnut door with blue crystal sunburst came from an antique shop.
 Upon exiting the bike room, follow the path through pachysandra, ferns, and rhododendron, to an open deck surrounded by oak, poplar, and beech trees.
-Owner: Patrick Miller.

-800 S. Rolling Road, Catonsville 21228.
 The historic Hilton mansion is an early 20th century Georgian Revival style mansion created from a stone farmhouse built about 1825 overlooking the Patapsco River valley.
 The reconstruction was designed by Baltimore architect Edward L. Palmer, Jr. in 1917.
 The main house is five bays in length, two and a half stories above a high ground floor with a gambrel roof.
 In 1962 Baltimore County Public Schools purchased the property to establish Catonsville Community College, which later joined Dundalk and Essex Community Colleges to become the Community College of Baltimore County.
 A 6 million dollar renovation was recently completed to the mansion which has been renamed the Hilton Center.
 Modern amenities have been added so the space can be used for offices and classrooms yet the historical charm remains.
 Begin your tour as you enter through the “back” door onto the main level.
 The polished black and white marble floors are original.
 The entire space is filled with light from the many windows.
 The grand staircase gracefully winds its way up to the fourth floor.
 Take your time exploring the many rooms and be sure to note the details of the trims, moldings and fireplaces in each room.
 Of special interest is the mahogany paneled room on the second floor, originally the mansion’s formal dining room.
 The paneling is original to the mansion.
 Be sure to step out onto the “front” porch on the second floor which was the original guest entryway, and enjoy the view of the Patapsco Valley and Baltimore skyline.